Racial Disparities in Debt Collection: Results

-One important difference in the observable characteristics between black and non-black neighborhoods is differences in income.
-Panel (a) of Figure \ref{fig:cs_vs_income} plots neighborhoods by their median income and the judgment rate per 100 people, with darker red circles representing neighborhoods with a higher share of black residents and darker blue circles representing neighborhoods with a higher share of white residents.
-This figure documents a negative relationship between the judgment rate and median income, with the judgment rate decreasing as median income increases.
-However, even looking at neighborhoods with similar income levels, we see higher judgment rates for majority black neighborhoods.

-Column (2) of Table \ref{tab:creditworthiness} adds controls for income quintiles and median income to the previous specification.
-After controlling for differences in the income distribution across black and non-black neighborhoods, we see that black neighborhoods are associated with 0.9 more judgments per 100 people.
-This implies that differences in the income distribution across black and non-black neighborhoods can explain 23\% if the racial disparity in debt collection.

-A second important difference in the observable characteristics between black and non-black neighborhoods is differences in credit scores.
-Panel (b) of Figure \ref{fig:cs_vs_income} plots neighborhoods by their median credit score and the judgment rate per 100 people, with darker red circles once again representing neighborhoods with a higher share of black residents and darker blue circles representing neighborhoods with a higher share of white residents.
-This figure documents a negative relationship between the judgment rate and median credit scores.
-Once again, racial bias is evident in this figure, with majority black neighborhood having higher judgment rates than non-black neighborhoods with similar median credit scores, suggesting that differences in credit scores may not be the primary mechanism driving the racial disparity in debt collection cases.
+Figure \ref{fig:cs_vs_income} explores the correlation between racial composition, median income, credit scores, and debt judgments in neighborhoods.
+Panel (a) indicates a negative correlation between judgment rate and median income, even when comparing neighborhoods of similar income levels, with higher judgment rates seen in majority-black neighborhoods.
+Panel (b) shows a negative correlation between judgment rate and median credit scores, with higher judgment rates in majority-black neighborhoods despite similar credit scores.
+This suggests differences in income and credit scores may not be the primary mechanism driving the racial disparity in debt collection cases.

-Column (3) in Table \ref{tab:creditworthiness} adds credit score quintiles and median credit score to the baseline specification.
-We see that majority black zip codes are associated with 0.75 more judgments per 100 individuals, a 50\% increase of the average judgment rate of non-black zip codes.
-This means that differences in the credit score distribution can explain 40\% of the judgment gap between black and non-black neighborhoods.
-Column (4) adds income and credit score controls into the same specification and coefficient changes very little, suggesting that 60\% of the judgment gap remains unexplained after controlling for differences in the income and credit score distributions across black and non-black communities.